timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 8th entry is the rotation angle "tilt" around the Y' coordinate in radians 9th entry is the rotation angle "psi" around the Z" coordinate in radians A suitable example is given below.
+Note that in the case of .RELION format file, the defocus distances given in this file are considered to be measured from the centre of the molecule, while in the case of .TXT format files the defocus distances are measured from the "exit" plane of the cube containing the molecule.
+In order to reconcile this, the defocus distances given in .RELION file are adjusted by subtracting the value 0.5 * (zmax - zmin), using zmax and zmin values from Parameter 14.
 The text file given in Parameter 1 must be present in the same folder where PhaseRetrieval.exe is started from, or, alternatively, the filename can include a fully specified pathname (OS specific).